-In contrast, reducing setbacks currently requires a variance for individual lots or a Planned Development Approval for a subdivision.
+In general, the City's building setback requirements are not unusually large.
+Nevertheless, sometimes developers ask for changes to those requirements.
+Reducing building setbacks currently requires a variance for individual lots or a Planned Development Approval for a subdivision.
 In both instances, the provision of affordable housing is not a criteria for approval.
-For subdivisions, this is an instance, like additional density, where the City controls an item of value to some developers.
-For that reason, the City could adopt an incentive, essentially stating that reduced setbacks are available only when a certain amount of affordable housing is provided.
+For subdivisions, this is an instance, like City of Gainesville Affordable Housing Advisory Committee, 2024 Incentives and Recommendations Report additional density, where the City controls an item of value to some developers.
+For that reason, the City could adopt an incentive, essentially stating that reduced setbacks are available only when the developer provides a certain amount of affordable housing.

-The City should continue reduced parking requirements for affordable housing.
-Additionally, the City should revise its land development code to make reduced setbacks for Planned Development Subdivisions available only if a certain amount of affordable housing is provided.
+The City should revise its land development code to make reduced setbacks for Planned Development Subdivisions available only if the developer provides a certain amount of affordable housing.
 Finally, the City should also consider allowing reduced setbacks for subdivisions that provide a certain amount of affordable housing (and perhaps meet certain other standards), without requiring those subdivisions to go through the entire Planned Development process.